onevcat/UniWebView-Docs/docs/release-note/README.md

 * Better way to set frame of the web view.
 You can also use a reference `RectTransform` to set position and size.
 * Use `WKWebView` instead of `UIWebView` on iOS.
 * New pop-up style Unity Editor support on macOS.
 It is a fully functional tool for debugging purpose.
-* A brandly new way to setup bridging between Unity and Cocoa native.
+* A new way to setup bridging between Unity and Cocoa native.
 Now there is no message sending delay.
 * You can now set the position of toolbar to top or bottom on iOS.
 * A leveled logger to log all UniWebView related information.
 See [UniWebViewLogger](https://docs.uniwebview.com/#/latest/api/uniwebviewlogger.html) documentation for more.
 * Use a payload based callback API like transition and JavaScript related methods.
 It takes more data.
 See [UniWebViewNativeResultPayload](https://docs.uniwebview.com/#/latest/api/uniwebviewnativeresultpayload.html).
 * SSL exception for white listed domain.
-It is useful for a untrusted certification but you still want to access.
+It is useful for a un-trusted certification but you still want to access.
 * A method to get current web view HTML content as a string.

 #### Fix